Moving between screens

 </Button>

-Each time you call push we add a new route to the navigation stack.
-When you call navigate it only pushes a new route if you're not already on that route.
+Each push call adds a new route to the stack, while navigate only pushes if you're not already on that route.

 Going back